 During the workshop, teammates had a successful, straightforward, and non-confrontational discussion.

-They created several Work Agreements that all teammates declared would help resolve this difficult team situation if they actually followed the agreements going forward.
+They created several A Work Agreement is a collective teammate promise to transform non-productive, adversarial behavior into collaborative teamwork behavior. that all teammates declared would help resolve this difficult team situation if they actually followed the agreements going forward.

 They believed that so strongly that they posted their Work Agreements in the hallway where everyone could see them.

 Immediately after the workshop, about a dozen teammates from both contractor’s and customer’s sides stopped at the pub for a drink and conversation.

 There, teammates continued to express how hopeful they were of the Work Agreements.

 One teammate wrote me an email afterward saying several people that evening, from both the contractor and the customer apologized to each other for past behaviors that caused distrust.

 Once again, at the pub, they recommitted to live by their new agreements.